DrakeDawkinsFDACS/mslearn-Blazor-Server/README.md

 # mslearn-interact-with-data-blazor-web-apps
 This project is made for training purposes with Blazor Server.
 This is in the form of a pizza ordering app.

+This is used to train the DPI Programming staff on how to work with Blazor Server side on any possible future projects.

 # Legal Notices

 Microsoft and any contributors grant you a license to the Microsoft documentation and other content